austinzhang1018/personal-site/README.md

-This is my personal site for my 2019 Winter DALI application.
-It's a modified and updated version of my previous personal site.
+# Personal Site

+This is a personal site I built with Jekyll based on the Pixyll template.
 To view the site click [here](https://austinzhang1018.github.io) or go to austinzhang1018.github.io.
-This repository contains the already built and generated site files.
-To view the markdown files, html templates, and source files that I used to generate the site click [here](https://github.com/austinzhang1018/personal-site)